-Texas Tech University offers a few online degree options, with other interdisciplinary studies the most popular.
 Just 6.0% of Texas Tech University graduates are in student loan default.
 That is impressive, because the average is 7.0%.
+At least 84.0% of the instructors at Texas Tech work full time, so they have ample time to give attention to their students.
 Learn more and find out just how Texas Tech ranks in other categories.

 Tarleton State University is a wonderful choice for students pursuing a Horticulture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.

 Freshmen are not required to live on-campus at Tarleton State University.
 Trying to avoid as much student debt as possible? this school and its $16,580 yearly net price may be a great match for you.
 Find all the crucial facts on Tarleton State University by checking out their scorecard.